niciberger/swissherdbook/README.md

 **5. MBA_Zusammfügen&Balancieren.R:** Finally, the data is merged and balanced.

-This final dataset can then be further used to generate a ML model to predict artificial insemination success, for example with the Modulos Auto ML Platofrm.
+This final dataset can then be further used to generate a ML model to predict artificial insemination success, for example with the Modulos Auto ML Platform.